tar80/tartar.nvim/readme.md

 - **instant bench**

 Run the luascript benchmark instantly.
-It provides three functions for benchm ark execution and a total of five methods for inserting and clearing templates.
+It provides three functions for benchmark execution and a total of five methods for inserting and clearing templates.

 use it like this: